Don Cornell: Career

 When singing at the Beverly Hills Supper Club in Kentucky, he appeared many times on the Ruth Lyons television program and was a substitute host.
 In 1953, he was on the TV program Chance of a Lifetime.
 He had a radio program on KGO in San Francisco in 1953.

 In 1959, Cornell, comedian Martha Raye, and other investors formed The Big Daddy Mining Company.
 The company planned to mine "a rich gold vein on a hillside near Coarsegold, California".

 Cornell worked as a singer into the 1990s.
 He and his wife founded the label Iris as a division of MCA to release songs he recorded for Coral and Dot earlier in his career.
 These albums include Something to Remember Me By and From Italy with Love.

 Awards and honors

 Cornell was named to the Hollywood Walk of Fame in 1963.
 In 1993, he was inducted into the Big Band Hall of Fame.

 His 1952 hit "I" was the only single-character pop chart entry until Prince's No. 7 Billboard Hot 100 hit "7" from 1992 and the only single-letter hit until Xzibit's No. 76 Hot 100 hit "X" from 2000.
 "Hold My Hand" sold over one million copies and topped the UK Singles Chart in 1954.
-Cornell's 1955 hit "Young Abe Lincoln" holds the record for highest debuting pop single (#25) to spend only one week on the Billboard chart.
+Cornell's 1955 hit "Young Abe Lincoln" holds the record for highest debuting pop single (No. 25) to spend only one week on the Billboard chart.